-Dumpsites act as inoculums of pathogens to the soil, which can lead to the emergence of infections [2].
-Soil-borne pathogens cause diseases in plants with fungal pathogens being the most virulent, chiefly responsible for root rots, wilts, blight and other plant diseases that are usually difficult to control with conventional methods [3].
+A dumpsite is a piece of land used to dispose solid wastes [2].
+Dumpsites are mostly without environmental controls as individuals even dump wastes beyond the land carved out for waste disposal.
+In some cases, solid wastes cover some parts of major roads at some points as a consequence of this.
+The siting of open dumps around residential areas is associated with various environmental health hazards such as breathing difficulties, malaria etc [3].
+Dumpsites act as inoculums of pathogens to the soil, which can lead to the emergence of infections [4].
+Soil-borne pathogens such as Fusarium spp., Rhizoctonia spp., Verticillium spp., Sclerotinia spp., Ralstonia spp., Pectobacterium spp., Agrobacterium spp., and Streptomyces spp. cause diseases in plants with fungal pathogens being the most virulent, chiefly responsible for root rots, wilts, blight and other plant diseases that are usually difficult to control with conventional methods [5.

-Identification of fungal species using morphological and microscopic techniques is laborious and prone to errors [4].
-Molecular characterization is based on the genetic composition of organisms which reveals more information than the traditional cultural technique which is based on the morphological characteristics of organisms.
-The use of Polymerase Chain Reaction (PCR) to amplify the Internal Transcribed Spacer (ITS) region of fungi and subsequently sequencing the amplified region provides adequate information for identification of fungal species.
-The use of molecular methods of identification of microorganisms can lead to successful identification of novel species and should be employed in the study of microbial diversities [5].
+Identification of fungal species using morphological and microscopic techniques is laborious and prone to errors [6].
+Molecular characterization is based on the genetic composition of organisms which reveals more information than the traditional cultural technique which is based on the morphological and microscopic characteristics of organisms.
+The use of Polymerase Chain Reaction (PCR) to amplify the Internal Transcribed Spacer (ITS) region of fungi and subsequently sequence the amplified region provides adequate information for identification of fungal species.
+The use of molecular methods of identification of microorganisms can lead to successful identification of novel species and should be employed in the study of microbial diversities [7].
 Characterization of the microbial population of soil is essential for the understanding of biodiversity of soil ecosystem and for the development of control strategies against pathogenic organisms.
+Most of the authors that have worked on the microorganisms associated with dumpsite soils in Nigeria have used the traditional cultural techniques as the basis of identification.
 This study was aimed at isolating and identifying the fungi associated with dumpsite soil using both traditional cultural techniques and basic molecular techniques in order to determine the most effective technique that will be able to classify the organisms to the species level.
+The cultural technique was used to isolate the organisms while the molecular method was basically used for the identification of the species obtained from the study.